GiGurra/apio/README.md

 ### Client

-Lastly, we can for example make RPC calls to the endpoints like this:
+To call this API using the spec, we can do something like this:

 ```go
 package main